nwaniek/tinysql/README.rst

 Usage
 -----

-To use Tinysql, you define your tables and interact with your database using minimalistic ORM methods.
+To use `tinysql`, you define your tables and interact with your database using minimalistic ORM methods.
 A brief example could look as follows: